RikJonAtk/macAddressCalculator/README.md

 The code is deliberately not condensed in any way as I wanted to make it super easy for anybody to be able to compare my code to the algorith described in Timothy's post.

 # Usage
-Copy this script and provide a file called "macs.csv" in the same folder as where you put this script.
+Download the "macAddressCalculator.py" Python script and provide a file called "macs.csv" in the same folder as where you put this script.

 The macs.csv file should be a list of MAC addresses, one MAC address per line, and no column header.
-MAC addresses should be the only thing in the file.
+MAC addresses should be the only thing in the file and they must be colon delimeted.
 Eg,

 macs.csv
 d0:d3:e0:c1:97:48